LearnOnDemandSystems/docs/tms/tms-administrators/courses-and-activities/pgs/what-is-publishing-group.md

+---
+title: "What is a publishing group?"
+isPublished: true
+---

 # What is a Publishing Group?

 > [!Alert] Please be aware that not all functionality covered in this and linked articles may be available to you.